gotardo/HTML5-Desktop-Notif/README.md

 Change Log
 ===================

+V0.3
+- Added Debug option.
+If debug is false, Notif won't throw any exception in case of error.
+- Better control over permission status.

 V0.2
 - Add Notif.isAvailable() method to check the availability of webkitNotifications object.
 - Add 'autoclose' configuration param.
 The notification will cancel in 'autoclose' number of seconds.
 If 'autoclose' is 0 or false the notification will not be canceled.